-3800 Math Lab (Algebra 1) Grades: 9-12 1.0 Credit

-3206 Geometry Lab Grades: 9-12 1.0 Credit
+3800 Math Lab Grades: 9-12 1.0 Elective Credit 3206 Geometry Lab Grades: 9-12 1.0 Elective Credit

-3802 Algebra 2 Lab Grades: 9-12 1.0 Credit

-This is an additional support class for students to alongside their Algebra I, Geometry or Algebra II course.
+This is an additional support class for students to alongside their Algebra I or Geometry course.
 Lab courses develop necessary skills needed to be successful in their current math course.
 Prerequisite(s): Signature of current Math teacher is required on registration form.